A Democratic ad in a Michigan race is the latest instance of meddling in a GOP primary

 In California, a Democratic super PAC funded a TV ad criticizing Rep. David Valadao's GOP bona fides.
 Valadao, another of the 10 House Republicans who voted to impeach Trump, narrowly finished ahead of a far-right challenger in June's primary.

-Democrats have made similar moves in places such as Colorado and Pennsylvania.
-In the latter state, Doug Mastriano, who was the subject of ads paid for by Democratic gubernatorial nominee Josh Shapiro, is now the GOP nominee himself.
+Democrats have made similar moves in places such as Colorado, Maryland and Pennsylvania.
+In Pennsylvania, Doug Mastriano, who was the subject of ads paid for by Democratic gubernatorial nominee Josh Shapiro, is now the GOP nominee himself.

 Some Democrats have criticized the high-risk, high-reward strategy, especially when the party boosts candidates who are viewed as a threat to democracy.